 For turf to establish well, the soil needs to have a nice fine consistency (like the topping of an apple crumble).
-It should also be firmed down so that it won’t settle over the winter time.
-However, there is a big difference between firm and solid.
+It should also be firmed down so that it won’t settle over the wintertime.
+However, there is a big difference between a firm and solid.
 A solid pan of soil won’t encourage strong root growth.

 The ideal consistency of prepared turfing soil is 50% solids, 25% water and 25% air.
 When soil is pressed down hard, the air and water are expelled.

 If your garden soil is very wet, we recommend mixing it with some good quality topsoil in order to improve the consistency and make it easier to work with.